 Other group items necessary for safety and comfort will be carried by your guide/instructor.

 Your ski guide will be a professionally qualified BASI Nordic Instructor at the least and may also be a BASI Telemark Instructor.
 They will hold the Winter Mountain Leader Award, or the International Mountain Leader Award or have the ability and relevant experience to navigate in winter conditions.
-While in no way interfering with the tour, coaching along the way in ski technique and waxing will help you ski more effectively and with less effort.
+While in no way interfering with the tour, coaching along the way in ski technique and 'grip waxing' will help you ski more effectively and with less effort.
 We are always mindful of safety in cold conditions and wilderness areas.